Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 ### linking to your .md pages on your github.io site
 in order for your page to render correctly in the browser, you would link to the `html` version of your `md` page.

+*(otherwise, it will just render as plain text -- markup and all!)*

 yes, that is a thing and it will do what it's supposed to!   [=

 for instance, this page is technically: